opencog/atomese-simd/examples/README.md

 ===============

 One example:
-* `vect-mult.scm` demonstrates some Atomese that can flow vector data to a GPU, running the kernel in `vec-mult.cl` to obtain a result.
+* `atomese-kernel.scm` demonstrates some Atomese that can flow vector data to a GPU, running the kernel in `vec-kernel.cl` to obtain a result.

 This is a super-minimal example.